 State, tribal, local governments and non-profits are eligible to apply for funding to assist residents of communities impacted by Brownfields take advantage of jobs created by the assessment and cleanup of brownfields.
 Applicants may apply for \$200,000 and must be located within or near a Brownfields Assessment Grant community.
 The Job Training Grant Program's goals are to prepare trainees for future employment in the environmental field and to facilitate cleanup of brownfields sites contaminated with hazardous substances.
 The performance period of these grants is two years and recipients are selected through an annual national competition.
-The figures in the table that follows are cumulative totals for all Job Training Grants awarded in Rhode Island since 1994.

 Job Training Grant Program

 Recipient Funding

 Groundworks Providence \$350,000

-Job Training Grant Program Total: \$350,00
+Job Training Grant Program Total: \$350,000

-Funding total current as of April 2008.
+Funding total current as of May 2009.